 3. SCOPE AND APPLICATION OF THESE STANDARD CONDITIONS

-3.1.2 the use by any User of the Container Terminal and/or the facilities at the Container Terminal;
+3.1.2. the use by any User of the Terminal and/or the facilities at the Terminal;

 4. REQUEST FOR A BERTH

-4.1 Berths will be provided on a first come first served basis, subject to any berthing arrangements agreed with other users of the Container Terminal.
+4.1.
+Berths will be provided on a first come first served basis, subject to any berthing arrangements agreed with other users of the Terminal.

-4.2 The User shall give the Terminal Operator notice of its requirement to berth at the Container Terminal at least ninety six (96) hours before the estimated time of arrival of the Container Ship, and thereafter twelve (12) hours notice prior to estimated time of arrival.
+4.2.
+The User shall give the Terminal Operator notice of its requirement to berth at the Terminal at least 7 days before the estimated time of arrival of the Vessel, and thereafter 72 hours notice prior to estimated time of arrival.